NaDasai/raflash/README.md

 By integrating the unique benefits of flash loans with the fun and anticipation of raffles, Raflash offers a novel way for users to engage in DeFi while potentially earning significant rewards and contributing to a good cause.
 Join Raflash to experience a new level of participation and excitement in the crypto world, where everyone is happy.

+SECRET BEHIND FLASH LOAN:

+Because this struct **does not have the key or store ability**, **it cannot be transferred or otherwise placed in persistent storage**.
+Because it **does not have the drop ability**, **it cannot be discarded**.
+Thus, the **only way to get rid of this struct is to call repay** sometime during the transaction that created it, which is exactly what we want from a flash loan.